In southeast Iowa, the Amish find common ground with those who value a grassroots lifestyle.

 Like most everything else made in Kalona, it's delicious, down-home and good for you.

 Getting there: Kalona is 20 miles south of Iowa City and Interstate 80.

 What to know: No tours or public events are held on Sunday, the day for worship and family.

 Most Amish businesses also are closed on Tuesdays.
 Do not photograph the Amish, and ask before you photograph any part of their home or farm.

 For more about Amish lifestyles, see Amish country.

 Events: Quilt Show & Sale, last Thursday-Saturday of April.
 Kalona Fall Festival, last Friday-Saturday of September.

 Check for music festivals and crafts and antiques shows.

 It also offers full- and half-day tours that include a selection of stops and a family-style meal in a conservative Mennonite home.
-At least 10 people are required, but individuals often can join groups; call ahead.
+At least 12 people are required.

 Downtown, the Kalona General Store carries Amish goods, including cashew crunch, known as "the Amish crack."